 For more detail on the Legislation relevant to this page, please use the following links:

-Further guidance on the EU Emissions Trading Scheme for offshore installations are available on the following web sites:
+Further guidance on the UK Emissions Trading Scheme for offshore installations are available on the following web sites:

 CRC Energy Efficiency Order Guidance